Marlboro maker Altria the latest big company to explore pot

 While some companies are quietly researching cannabis-infused products, others are making their intentions clear.

-Tilray Inc., a medical marijuana company in British Columbia, became the first cannabis business to begin trading publicly this year on a major U.S. stock exchange.
+Earlier this year, Tilray Inc., a medical marijuana company in British Columbia, became the first cannabis business to trade on a major U.S. stock exchange.
 Its market value is quickly approaching $10 billion, about the same as The Gap or Macy's.

 Molson Coors has set up a joint venture called Truss with Hexo Corp., another Canadian marijuana company.
 It says it will reveal more, including what sorts of products it will offer, early next year.
 And in California marijuana dispensaries, Heineken subsidiary Lagunitas is already selling sparkling water infused with CBD and its psychoactive cousin, THC.